Lamu: Economy

 Lamu's economy was based on the slave trade until its abolition in the year 1907.
-Other traditional exports included ivory, mangrove, turtle shells and rhinoceros horn, which were shipped via the Indian Ocean to the Middle East and India.
+Other traditional exports included ivory, mangrove, turtle shells, and rhinoceros horn, which were shipped via the Indian Ocean to the Middle East and India.
 In addition to the abolition of slavery, construction of the Uganda Railroad in 1901 (which started from the competing port of Mombasa) significantly hampered Lamu's economy.

-Tourism has gradually benefited the local economy in early 2000's, Lamu is a popular destination for backpackers.
+Tourism has gradually benefited the local economy in early 2000s, Lamu is a popular destination for backpackers.
 Many of the locals are involved in providing trips on dhows to tourists.

-Harambee Avenue is noted for its cuisine, and has a range of stores, Coconut, mango and grapefruit and seafood such as crab and lobster are common ingredients.
+Harambee Avenue is noted for its cuisine and has a range of stores where coconut, mango, and grapefruit as well as seafood such as crab and lobster are common ingredients.
 The town contains a central market.